jsoot1/FlightLogImport-docs/DOCUMENTATION.md

 # FlightLogImport

 FlightLogImport is an iOS app that helps pilots import their flight logs from SAS crew portal and Airside to LogTen Pro.
-The app provides a modern, user-friendly interface for managing and exporting flight data.

 ## Features